 Previous slide

 Like most viral diseases, bird flu has no specific treatment, however, it can be managed using broad-spectrum antibiotics to control secondary pathogens and boost the immunity of the birds with the use of multivitamins.
 Increasing house temperatures may also reduce morbidity and mortality.

 To put it briefly, Avian influenza represents a major threat to poultry farming.
 While there is no single solution to treat avian influenza, careful management practices can help reduce the risk of infection.
-For poultry farmers, good biosecurity and hygiene and increased surveillance are all important steps in protecting against this disease.
-While avian influenza remains a challenge for the industry, understanding the signs and treatment protocols can help mitigate its impact on poultry farms.
+For poultry farmers, good biosecurity, hygiene, and increased surveillance are all important steps in protecting against this disease.
+While avian influenza remains challenging for the industry, understanding the signs and treatment protocols can help mitigate its impact on poultry farms.

+Previous slide